qiwi/nexus/README.md

 # @qiwi/nexus
-Monorepo of components for working with Nexus
+Monorepo of components for working with [Sonatype Nexus](https://www.sonatype.com/nexus/repository-pro)

 ## @qiwi/nexus-client
 Generated clients for working with Nexus APIs.